Every Extend Extra Extreme: Reception

-Every Extend Extra Extreme was met with "generally favorable" reviews from critics, with an aggregate score of 78/100 on Metacritic.
+Every Extend Extra Extreme received "generally favorable reviews" according to the review aggregation website Metacritic.

-IGN gave the game an 8.5 out of 10, describing the game as "unique" and "trippy".
-GameSpot complimented the visuals, stating "It's as much an interactive lightshow as it is a game, and the flashing, spacey visuals in combination with the pulsing, electronic soundtrack make it a hypnotic and singular experience."
+IGN described it as "unique" and "trippy".
+GameSpot complimented the visuals, stating, "It's as much an interactive lightshow as it is a game, and the flashing, spacey visuals in combination with the pulsing, electronic soundtrack make it a hypnotic and singular experience."
 Eurogamer was more negative towards the game, criticizing how easy it was to get on the top leaderboard and unable to do anything during chains.